 The solids are captured in your septic system’s “holding tank.”
-The holding tank is a big concrete box where your wastewater sits quietly for a while so that solids can sink to the bottom or float to the top.
+The holding tank is a big box where your wastewater sits quietly for a while so that solids can sink to the bottom or float to the top.
 The solids are then stored or “held” in the holding tank until they can be removed by a septic system contractor.

 While the solids are being held, bacteria break-down the waste and reduce its volume.
 The solids in your holding tank shrink as they break down, but they never disappear.
 Eventually, the solids have to be cleaned-out.

 Once the solids have separated from the liquids in the holding tank, the liquids flow out of the tank to the “leaching field.”
 The leaching field spreads the liquids over a large underground area.
-Beneficial bacteria in the soil digest the pollutants in the liquid, and then the purified water percolates through the ground to join your community’s groundwater.
+Beneficial bacteria in the soil digest the pollutants in the liquid, and then the treated water percolates through the ground to join your community’s groundwater.

 Watch the video to see how a septic systems work.
 Keep an eye out for the baby!